Erin Hills: History

 Erin Hills was built by Wisconsin developer Bob Lang, who used his own money to fund the course.
 Designers included Dr. Michael John Hurdzan and his business partner Dana Fry, and Ron Whitten.
 Determined to bring the U.S. Open to Erin Hills and at the suggestion of USGA officials, Lang made many changes to the layout of the course, dramatically changing several holes.
 Lang's ultimate goal of bringing the U.S. Open forced him to sell the course, due to financial difficulties.

 Andrew Ziegler purchased the course in 2009; as part of his commitment to upgrading the conditioning of the golf course, he said that Erin Hills would be operated on a "walking-only" basis starting in 2010.
 Unlike most modern courses, Erin Hills was not outfitted with paved cart paths.
 The average elevation of the course is approximately 1000 ft above sea level, about 400 ft higher than Lake Michigan to the east.

 Grounds

 The course includes a manor home specifically built as a hotel that includes a pub, and a refurbished caddie barn.
 The grounds have been upgraded to include cottages for overnight stay.
 About 4 mi to the east on higher ground is the landmark Holy Hill shrine, visible from the course.

-Erin Hills' Irish-themed shamrock was inspired by the old bell on the course imported from Europe.
-Each petal was inspired from the iron art on the bell.
-The logo was designed by Brenda Williams, a competitive golfer from Minnetrista, Minnesota.